erin ahnfeldt

 Because his dad’s been drunk since he was a kid.

-The song faded out, and there were a couple minutes left.
-I made sure the class understood Alec Benjamin’s point about the bully in the song.
-It’s hard to miss, but so was the timing of Trey and C.J. making me listen to that song in that particular class.
+The music faded out with two minutes left in class.
+I made sure the class understood that nobody saw what the bully in the song faced at home.
+Nobody sees what any of us face, even though being seen is something all of us want.
+Alec Benjamin’s point was hard to miss, but so was the timing of Trey and C.J. making me listen to that song in that particular class.